shadowcodex/data-theory/readme.md

 This is a collection of Data Science and Theory implementations.
 I know there are a lot of things out there that do these same things, but I wanted to create my own library for this.
-This helps me learn, and gives another resource for others to learn with.
+This helps me learn / keep knowledge sharp, and gives another resource for others to learn with.
 I chose to do this in javascript because that is the language I enjoy the most.